okigan/revproxauth/README.md

    - **Flags:** Leave empty (or add `strip_path` if needed)
 4. Click **Save**

+### Step 5: Configure DNS and Let's Encrypt

+1. For every domain you want to be proxied update DNS records
+2. For every domain create Let's Encrypt certificate using Synology Control Panel>>Security

 That's it!
 Your app is now protected with Synology authentication! 🎉

 ---